 You may have seen my recent blogs on black cats with photos of my Norie.
 (Links provided below.)
 This article I wrote for Candid Slice explains why black cats have been maligned and how beautiful and smart they can be.
 I hope that these words and photos will introduce black cats for the wonderful pets they can be.
 In my experience with Norie, I find her to be intelligent, playful, inventive, curious, energetic, trusting , full of energy and full of love.
 What do you think?

 Why should there be an appreciation day for black cats?
 They have a long and varied history thanks to the cultures who labeled them as good or evil.
 In ancient Egypt, all cats, and especially black ones were treasured because of the Egyptian Cat Goddess, Bast.
 In Great Britain and Scotland, they were considered good luck for brides and for homes.
-During the shipping era, black cats were desired on board by the sailors; their wives also wanted black cats around the house as a sort of talisman to protect their sailor husbands away at sea.
+During the shipping era, black cats were desired on board by the sailors;.
+They ate the rats that could contaminate their food supplies, carry fleas which could also carry diseases.
+The wives of sailors also wanted black cats around the house as a sort of talisman to protect their sailor husbands away at sea.

 The USA has not been kind to black cats